Cosmo-Tech/BuildMyApp/Tutorial/docs/tutorials/hidden/solution.md

 ### Sidecars

-`sidecars` enable the configuration of external services for the solution, such as the Azure run templates, ADX, etc.
+`sidecars` enable the configuration of external services for the solution, such as the Azure run templates, etc.

 ### User-provided elements